FOLLOWING THE SUCCESS OF THE TOURS IN 2024 THE FARM IS OPENING AGAIN IN 2025!!!

 Sadly no dogs are permitted as this is a food preparation environment.

 Walking route from the festival - approx 12-15min walk from the bottom of Broad Street.
+There will be signs however its a straight forward route:

 ©2024 ALRESFORD WATERCRESS FESTIVAL - MADE BY AMAYZED EVENTS - Member of the Association of Festival Organisers